geighei/homepage/README.md

 Now you can open [http://localhost:1313/](http://localhost:1313/) in your browser and the homepage should appear there.

-Notice: If you push the changes to the Git repository the homepage will automatically deploy and be updated.
+**Notice**: If you push the changes to the Git repository the homepage will automatically deploy and be updated.

 ### Git